Tuioti leads New Mexico past New Mexico State 55-52

 New Mexico: The Lobos visit Liberty on Saturday.
 The Flames won a wild shootout in Albuquerque last year 52-43 for their first FBS road victory.

 New Mexico State: The Aggies are home Saturday against the Mountain West's Fresno State.
-The former Western Athletic Conference opponents have not met since 2011 when the Bulldogs won 48-45 in Las Cruces.
+The former Western Athletic Conference opponents have not met since 2011 when the Bulldogs won 48-45 at home.

 Comments